 Archaeological Site at 18 Hoang Dieu

-The archaeological site at 18 Hoang Dieu is located to the west, about 100 meters from the Kinh Thien Palace foundation and 170 meters from Doan Mon Gate.
+The archaeological site at 18 Hoang Dieu lies to the west of the citadel.
+It is about 100 meters from the Kinh Thien Palace foundation and 170 meters from Doan Mon Gate.

-At this location, the archaeological site is clearly identified as being to the west of the Forbidden Palace (the center of the Imperial Citadel).
-The Forbidden Palace was the administrative and cultural center of the dynasties, where the most important national ceremonies took place, and the center for the work and residence of the king and the royal family throughout the Ly, Tran, and Le dynasties.
+This site sits west of the Forbidden Palace, the heart of the Imperial Citadel.
+The Forbidden Palace served as the administrative and cultural center of many dynasties.
+It hosted the most important national ceremonies.
+Kings and royal families also lived and worked here during the Ly, Tran, and Le dynasties.

-The archaeological site covers an area of 4,530 square meters and has been excavated since December 2002.
-It is divided into four areas labeled A, B, C, and D.
+The archaeological area covers 4,530 square meters.
+Excavations began in December 2002.
+Researchers divided the site into four areas: A, B, C, and D.

 Experience the Fascinating “Decoding Thang Long Imperial Citadel” Tour